Is the end in sight for college tuition hikes?

 The key actors are the 50,000 members of the governing boards of public colleges, who too often forget that their primary responsibility is to citizens, taxpayers, and the 15 million students.
 Instead, board members are co-opted by clever administrators into approving tuition and fee increases well beyond what is needed to make up for declining state funding.
 Concerted, informed public pressure on governors, legislators, and board members is necessary to move institutions in more positive directions.

 Higher education funding and tuition and fee inflation are complicated matters that very few people understand well.
-Degrees of Debt clarifies the central issues and provides plentiful data to support its key points.
+The Impoverishment of the American College Student clarifies the central issues and provides plentiful data to support its key points.
 It is a must-read for anyone who believes that maintaining access to and the affordability of public colleges are vitally important to our society’s future.